 Courses I am Teaching

-English 501: Research Methods in Rhetoric and Professional Communication
+English 501: Introduction to Research in Rhetoric, Composition, and Professional Communication

-English 631: Organization and Administration of Writing Programs
+English 631: Administration and Organization of Multimodal Writing Programs

 B.S.E. in English and Secondary Education, Drake University, 1978